-Processors that we use for this data:
+Processors for this type of data data:

 Deletion of your data: Data for published comments will be stored as long as the comment is public, and delete afterwards unless were are legally obliged to store it longer.
-Private correspondence will be deleted upon request, or after 24 months, unless we have to retain it due to legal obligations.
+Private correspondence will be deleted upon request, or after 24 months, unless I have to retain it due to legal obligations.

 Objecting to the use of this data: You can unsubscribe to the newsletter at any time, by clicking the unsubscribe link in the mail.
-We will not send you any further updates after you unsubscribe.
+I will not send you any further updates after you unsubscribe.

 You can prevent being tracked by not loading any images in the newsletter, and not clicking any links.

 Deletion of your data: You can ask me to delete your information at any time.
 Obviously, I’ll also have to unsubscribe you from the newsletter in that case.

 However, I need to retain the information that you gave me consent in the first place as this is something that I may have to prove under the GDPR.

 What data is transferred to third countries outside of the EEA or the EU?